gtema/openstack/README.md

 # OpenStack Rust

-Welcome to the Openstack<->Rust project.
+Welcome to the OpenStack<->Rust project.

 As a programming language Rust is getting more and more traction in the low level programming.
-It has very unique programming safety featrues what makes it a very good fit in a complex world of OpenStack.
+It has very unique programming safety features what makes it a very good fit in a complex world of OpenStack.
 As a compiled language it is also a very good fit for the CLI tools allowing users to escape the python dependency issues.
 In the containerization era placing a small size binary is